Chicago feels right at home in Cincinnati, where there always are lots of Cubs' fans and batters find it easy to hit home runs.

 Shawn Chacon (1-8) walked Milton Bradley leading off the 10th, then issued a two-out walk to Robin Ventura.
 Izturis followed with a double that just missed going over the wall in right.

 Bradley and Shawn Green homered for the Dodgers.
 Eric Gagne (7-3), Los Angeles' seventh pitcher of the night, worked the final two innings in the 3-hour 55-minute game for the win.
 The teams used 43 players, including 22 by Los Angeles.

 * ASTROS 2, BREWERS 1: Roy Oswalt aggravated a ribcage injury but pitched long enough to get his 18th win, and Mike Lamb hit a go-ahead homer off former Olympic teammate Ben Sheets in the seventh in Houston.

 Houston, which had only four hits, won for just the fifth time in nine games following a 12-game winning streak.
-The Astros, who ended the game by throwing out a runner at the plate, began the night two games behind San Francisco in the NL wild-card race.
+The Astros, who ended the game by throwing out a runner at the plate, stayed two games behind San Francisco in the NL wild-card race.

 * EXPOS 12, PHILLIES 8: Tony Batista hit a go-ahead two-run single in Montreal's five-run ninth in Philadelphia.

 * CARDINALS 4, DIAMONDBACKS 3: Jim Edmonds tripled home the winning run in the 10th inning in St. Louis.